Welcome to the Electrical Engineering:Systems (EE:S) Graduate Program.Instructions, information and a link to the online application form.

-Please visit the page for new EE:S students for information about Ann Arbor and the University of Michigan, and the page for current EE:S students for more specific information about your prospective program of study, and resources available to you at U-M. There are also special options for current U-M EECS undergrads wanting to apply to graduate school.
+Please visit the page for current EE:S students for more specific information about your prospective program of study, and resources available to you at U-M. There are also special options for current U-M EECS undergrads wanting to apply to graduate school.

 Attention prospective students!

-Attend the Engineering Graduate Symposium held on Friday, November 14, 2014!
+Attend the Engineering Graduate Symposium held each year in November.
 Prospective graduate engineering students will have the opportunity to attend the College's premier on-campus visitation program.
 The Symposium is free for all current and prospective graduate students who wish to attend.
 Travel Grants are available for prospective students who meet eligibility requirements.

 This area covers power systems and energy processing (power electronics and electromechanical conversion).
 The focus is on establishing fundamental system properties, and using that knowledge to achieve performance enhancement through systematic design strategies.
 Projects include dynamic performance of wind generation systems, grid integration of plug hybrid electric vehicles, dynamics and control of microgrids, load control strategies, and robustness of large-scale power systems to parameter uncertainty.